isabella232/presentation-druxt_101/slides.md

 ```

 <!--
-If you're not familiar with Vue files, they are a single file that contains everything for single component; Markup, Javascript and CSS.
+This is an example of a Vue file, it is a single file that contains everything needed for this component; Markup, Javascript and CSS.

-This alone, in my opinion, is one of the biggest benefits of decoupling for a Frontend developer.
+This alone, in my opinion, is one of the biggest benefits of decoupling, having everything encapsulated in a single place.

-If you're not familiar with Drupals Twig files, CSS and Javascript file structure, that's OK.
+If you've ever spent time digging through Drupal JS behaviours, or heavily nested CSS files, it's worth taking a closer look at Vue.
 -->

 ---